token-metrics/plugin-tokenmetrics/README.md

 **✅ ElizaOS 1.x Ready**: Fully migrated to the latest ElizaOS 1.x architecture with modern async patterns, enhanced state management, and improved performance.

+**🧪 **Comprehensive Testing Verified**: This plugin has been thoroughly tested and verified with the ElizaOS autonomous agent framework, ensuring seamless integration and reliable performance in production environments.

 ---

 ## ⚡ Quick Start